Coffee Shop Profit Margins: What to Expect and How to Improve Them

 Pitchside Coffee — Bellwether Shop Roaster in café

 Profit margins determine whether your coffee shop thrives or struggles.
-Understanding where your margins come from—and how to improve them—is essential for building a sustainable business.
-This guide breaks down coffee shop margins by category, explains what affects profitability, and provides actionable strategies to improve your bottom line.
+Understanding where margins come from — and how to improve them — is essential for building a sustainable business.
+This guide breaks down coffee shop margins by category, explains what affects profitability, and walks through specific strategies to improve the bottom line.

 Gross margin(Revenue − COGS) ÷ Revenue65–75%